mariusavram91/bike-shop/README.md

 - [ ] Update pricing in the bike builder view considering custom pricing dependencies.
 - [ ] Add tests.

+### Manage product catalog

+_As the admin (Marcus), I want to manage the inventory (add, update, or delete products and parts) so that I can keep the inventory up to date._

+Backend:

+- [x] Add API endpoints for creating, updating (including availability, prices, and stock), and deleting products and parts.
+- [x] Add tests

+Frontend:

+- [ ] Build a simple admin dashboard with forms for managing products and parts.
+- [ ] Add tests

+Out of scope:

+Uploading images for products and parts/variants.

 ### View cart summary

 _As a customer, I want to view a summary of my cart, including item details and the total price, so that I can confirm my purchase._